4Players/odin-sdk/README.md

 ODIN uses connection pooling to manage all network communication and event routing between your application and the ODIN server infrastructure.
 A connection pool allows you to reuse connections across multiple rooms and ensures thread-safe event dispatching.

+To get started, create a connection pool and then use it to create a room:

 ```cpp
 OdinConnectionPool *pool;
 OdinConnectionPoolSettings settings = {